-Recently, Penn Arts and Sciences presented the 2018 Grad Ben Talks: an afternoon of TED Talk-style presentations by graduate students representing the Humanities, Social Sciences, Natural Sciences, and Professional Master’s programs.
+Recently, Penn Arts and Sciences presented the 2019 Grad Ben Talks: an afternoon of TED Talks-style presentations by graduate students representing the Humanities, Social Sciences, Natural Sciences, and Professional Master’s programs.

 Judges selected winners in each of the four categories.
 There was also an Audience Choice Winner selected by online votes.

-Watch the winning presentations below or click here to see the complete video collection of 2018 Grad Ben Talks.
+Students presented on topics ranging from quantum materials to automation.
+You can watch the winning presentations below or click here to see the complete video collection of 2019 Grad Ben Talks.

 Winner: Natural Sciences

 Yun Cha, Sociology - "Who do Graduate Degree Holders Marry?
 How the Separation of Advanced Degrees Affects Our Understanding of Trends in Educational Homogamy"